Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 ## 3. How two genes are combined

 In a classic genetic algorithm, one way to generate a solution at the N+1 generation is to take two solutions from the N generation and combined them together.
-However it did not makes much sense in our case and I decide to discard this mecanism.
+However it did not makes much sense in our case and I decide to discard this mechanism.

 As such, the only way to generate a new solution is by mutation.

-## 4. How gene pool is groomed
+## 4. How the gene pool is groomed

 Should we keep only the better solutions ?
 How many "bad" solution should we keep ?